-Day of the Dead is celebrated on the first and second days of November.
+Day of the Dead is celebrated from October 31 through November 2.
 The origins of Dia de los Muertos can be traced back to the Aztec festival honoring the goddess Mictecacihuatl, the Lady of the Dead.
-Mictecacihuatl, who died during childbirth, watched over bones of the dead.
+Mictecacihuatl, who died during childbirth, watched over the bones of the dead.
 Legend has it, bones of the dead, in other realms, were stolen to create the first humans of the world, and can be used to create the future beings of another world.

 Dia de los Muertos holds impenetrable magic, invigorating our souls to dance with loved ones who have passed, if only for a short period of time when the veil between the living and the dead has lifted.
 Our ancestors are integral parts of our own identities; our connection to them is a true source of magic – a bond that is stronger than time itself.
 Dia de los Muertos is a time to invoke their souls and support their spiritual journey.
 We honor their influence and presence, thanking them for the gifts they’ve passed on to the living – and remembering the life they’ve created in each of us.

 When we honor those who came before, we honor the passion, sacrifice, goodness, and evolution of humanity – some say we stand on their backs or bones, to continue persevering and progressing.
 We build upon the accomplishments of the past.
 Skulls (calaveras) are found everywhere during Dia de los Muertos, because they remind us to celebrate our lives and mortality and to look at the past and future, while staying in the present.
 A calaca is a skeleton, and these also abound.
 We are all made of bones, and becoming a skeleton is a phase we all go through, a natural cycle uniting us.
 Life and death are equally great rites of passage.
 Death is not the end, but the start of a new chapter.
 It is said this life is a dream, and we truly awaken after death.